jennaramdenee/bank-challenge/README.md

 ### User Stories
 ```
 As a user,
+So that I can start using my account
+I want to be able to open a bank account with zero balance

+As a user,
 So that I can save my money
-I want to be able to make a deposit
+I want to be able to make a deposit that increases my balance

 As a user,
 So that I can use my money
+I want to be able to withdraw money that decreases my balance

+As a user,
+So that I can't use money I don't have
-I want to be able to withdraw money
+I don't want to be able to withdraw money that is not available

 As a user,
 So that I can understand my recent transactions